-5. Read your cues.
+5. Read Your Cues

-The majority of people at networking events are just like you (and me): Not really comfortable and hoping someone talks to them.
+The majority of people at networking events are just like you (and me): bot really comfortable and hoping someone talks to them.
 And what that means for you is that most people will be glad when you come up to them and start a conversation.

 That said, though, some people just won’t feel like talking to you.
 Don’t take it personally; it’s just not a connection that’s meant to happen.
 But once you get the vibe that they’re not interested in talking—their eyes are searching the room, their body is turned a bit away, they’re giving you one-word answers—excuse yourself and move on.
 Tell them it was nice to meet them and then head over to freshen your drink.

-6. Split and merge, split and merge.
+6. Split and Merge, Split and Merge

-There’s a natural ebb and flow to meeting new people at a networking event; you meet, you converse for a bit and then you move on to meet other people.
+There’s a natural ebb and flow to meeting new people at a networking event; you meet, you converse for a bit, and then you move on to meet other people.
 Don’t fight it (or be hurt by it)—just go with it.

-You might end up meeting a kindred spirit that you want to spend the entire event talking to (and, importantly, who also wants to spend it talking to you.)
-If that’s the case, fine; it’s meant to be.
+You might end up meeting a kindred spirit that you want to spend the entire event talking to (and, importantly, who also wants to spend it talking to you).
+If that’s the case, fine.
+It’s meant to be.

 If not, though, think of the evening as a series of small groups joining to chat and then splitting to reform into other small groups.
 (If I’d paid better attention to science in high school, I think I’d have a great analogy here.
 I’ve got nothing.)
 When you see a natural opportunity to join up and chat with people—there’s a lull in a group’s conversation, someone is standing by themselves, you already know someone in the group, etc.—hit them with your opening line.
 And when the conversation naturally starts to end, move on.

-7. Make introductions.
+7. Make Introductions

 After going to several networking events (which you’re going to do, of course) you’ll start to notice this wonderful occurrence.
 You’ll know people.
 This, in and of itself, will start to make networking events so much easier and more fun.